garrett-sutton/garrett-sutton.github.io/_drafts/chicago-marathon.md

 Around mile 11, I saw Grant cheering for us and then Brian started to pull away from me.
 Also at this point, I think I recovered a little bit.
 I saw a sign that said "Who's gonna carry the boats?"
-This David Goggins reference got me goign for a few miles.
+This David Goggins reference got me going for a few miles.
 And I came through the halfway mark at ~1:28, not particularly good, but I wasn't completely out of it either.
 Mentally, I think I was really already starting to fade by now though.